AddMorePower/publishing-pipeline/Long documentation/README.md

 When you developed the plugins in your Oasis, at some point, you might have written a Python schema file to store information in the `data` section, to help NOMAD to understand what it should find in the `data` section of the entry.
 This type of schema file can also be written in YAML.
 The advantage of YAML over Python is that NOMAD can parse a YAML file and understands its content if it is written correctly.
-With the goal of publishing unrecognised files on central NOMAD without a parser, if the `data` section is filled, we will need to tell NOMAD how and therefore, need a schema file written in YAML.
+With the goal of publishing unrecognised files on central NOMAD without a parser, if the `data` section is filled, we will need to tell NOMAD how and therefore, need a schema file written in YAML, as Python files are not parsed.

 This [package](https://github.com/hampusnasstrom/metainfo-yaml2py) allows one to convert a YAML schema file into a Python schema file.
 Quite useful but this is doing the opposite conversion we want...